Sex shop: Spain

 Sex shops in Spain did not appear until after the end of the Francoist dictatorship in 1975.
 The first sex shop opened in Spain was Kitsch in Madrid in 1978.
 Many subsequently opened across the country.

 United Kingdom

-A sex shop in Bedford with blacked-out windows.
-It is illegal for sex shops in the United Kingdom to show goods in the window.
+A sex shop in Bedford photographed in 2007.
+It has blacked-out windows because it is illegal for sex shops in the United Kingdom to display their goods in the window.